dan-chui/Threat-Hunt-Tor-Browser-Investigation/README.md

 | DeviceFileEvents | Identify Tor downloads and file creation |
 | DeviceProcessEvents | Detect installer execution and Tor processes |
 | DeviceNetworkEvents | Detect Tor network communications |

 ---

+## Alert Triage

+Upon detection, the alert was triaged to determine legitimacy and severity.

+### Key Questions
+- Is the activity authorized?
+- Is there evidence of malicious intent?
+- Does the activity indicate data exfiltration or lateral movement?

+### Findings
+- Application identified as Tor Browser (anonymization tool)
+- No evidence of privilege escalation or persistence
+- Network connections aligned with Tor relay behavior
+- Activity considered suspicious but not inherently malicious

+### Severity Rationale
+Assigned **Medium severity** due to:
+- Use of anonymization tools
+- Potential policy violation
+- External encrypted communication

+---